 2015 marks the international academic award's 6th edition.
-It will be presented to Stephen A. Ross by Jürgen Fitschen, Co-Chief Executive Officer of Deutsche Bank, and Jan P. Krahnen, Jury Chairman and CFS Director, prior to the international academic CFS symposium in Frankfurt on 24 September 2015.
+It was presented to Stephen A. Ross by Jürgen Fitschen, Co-Chief Executive Officer of Deutsche Bank, and Jan P. Krahnen, Jury Chairman and CFS Director, prior to the international academic CFS symposium in Frankfurt on 24 September 2015.

 The CFS, in partnership with Goethe University Frankfurt has been awarding the DB Prize biennially since 2005.
 The award honors internationally renowned economic researchers whose work has a marked influence on research concerning questions of financial economics and macroeconomics, and has led to fundamental advances in economic theory and practice.

 The prize, donated by the Stiftungsfonds Deutsche Bank im Stifterverband für die Deutsche Wissenschaft *, carries a cash award of € 50,000 and may not be shared.
 The prize holder will be appointed a "Distinguished Fellow" of the CFS.